Differential Privacy for Government Agencies -- Are We There Yet?

-The problem has been fixed in the TopDown algorithm in the meantime, but this example illustrates that the utility function of the data provider is far more complex as low levels of accuracy will also affect their utility.
-Arguably, considering the scenario described above, there will likely be data providers that would prefer giving up most of their privacy, if they would otherwise risk receiving less government funding.
-Obviously, similar situations would arise in other scenarios, for example, if government money is spent on health care measures based on differentially private findings from a survey or poverty rates are computed using differentially private data.
+The problem has been fixed in the TopDown algorithm in the meantime and it is important to re-emphasize that the primary focus of early demonstration products released by the Census Bureau was on privacy and not accuracy.
+Nevertheless, this example illustrates that the utility function of the data providers might be more complex, as low levels of accuracy can have strong impacts on their utility.
+Arguably, there will likely be data providers in this context that would prefer to give up most of their privacy if they would otherwise risk receiving less government funding.
+Obviously, similar situations would arise in other scenarios---if government money were spent on health care measures based on DP results or poverty rates were computed using DP data, for example.